JUSTICE IS A COMMITMENT TO CONSISTENCY OF LAW

 - Laws must be good, announced and enforced

 The Bible tells how God applies these four principles of justice to our individual lives:

-LAWS.
-God has explained his design plan and announced his spiritual laws (basic principles) in the Bible (see Discoveries 5-8, 32, and 47).
-The laws are for our own good, and quality of life is best when we follow them.
-Everyone is guilty of serious violations of spiritual law and therefore subject to punishment under God’s justice, but – this is the absolutely amazing part! – he offers a complete pardon to everyone who personally accepts Jesus Christ as substitute and personal Savior (see Topics 52-62).
-In other words, there’s a way we can be just as acceptable to God as if we’d never violated a single law!!
+LAWS – God has explained his design plan and announced his spiritual laws (basic principles) in the Bible (see Topics 5-8, 32 and 47).
+The laws are for our own good and quality of life is best when we follow them.
+Everyone is guilty of serious violations of spiritual law and therefore subject to punishment under God’s justice, but – this is the absolutely amazing part – he offers a complete pardon to everyone who personally accepts Jesus Christ as substitute and personal Savior (see Topics 52-62).
+In other words, there’s a way we can be just as acceptable to God as if we’d never violated a single law!
 But without the pardon, we’re subject to the punishment.

 If God is just, why does he allow injustice?

 Justice means upholding what’s right by punishing what’s wrong.

 God administers justice at two different levels: At one level, he deals with mankind as a GROUP.
 At another level, he deals with each person as an INDIVIDUAL.